Curly Howard: Personal life

-Howard's first marriage ended in divorce five months after the union occurred and before he achieved fame with the Stooges.
-Howard married his second wife, Elaine Ackerman, on June 7, 1937.
-Their union produced one child, Marilyn, the following year.
-The couple divorced in June 1940, after which he gained weight and developed hypertension.
-He was insecure about his shaved head, believing it made him unappealing to women.
-He increasingly drank to excess and caroused to cope with his feelings of inferiority.
-He took to wearing a hat in public to convey an image of masculinity, saying he felt like a little kid with his hair shaved off.
-Despite his low self-esteem, he was popular with women, particularly with those who wanted to take advantage of him.
+Curly Howard's first marriage was short-lived, ending in divorce within five months and preceding his rise to fame with the Three Stooges.
+On June 7, 1937 -- the twelfth anniversary of his brother Moe's marriage to Helen Howard -- Curly wed Elaine Ackerman.
+The union produced one daughter, Marilyn, in 1938, but the couple divorced in June 1940.
+Following the separation, Howard's health began to decline, marked by significant weight gain and the onset of hypertension.

+Howard struggled with deep insecurities related to his shaved head, which he believed rendered him unattractive to women.
+To manage his feelings of inadequacy, he increasingly resorted to excessive drinking and indulgent social behavior.
+In public, he often wore a hat to project an image of masculinity, lamenting that his bare head made him feel juvenile.
+Despite his self-esteem issues, Howard remained highly popular with women, though many sought to exploit his generosity and affable nature.

 Moe's son-in-law Norman Maurer noted "he was a pushover for women.
 If a pretty girl went up to him and gave him a spiel, Curly would marry her.
 Then she would take his money and run off.
 It was the same when a real estate agent would come up and say 'I have a house for you'; Curly would sell his current home and buy another one."

-During World War II, for seven months each year, the trio's filming schedule went on hiatus, allowing them to make personal appearances.
-The Stooges entertained service members constantly, and the intense work schedule took its toll on Howard's health.
-He never drank while performing in film or on stage (Moe would not permit it), but after the work day had ended, he would head out to nightclubs where he ate, drank, and caroused to excess to cope with the stress of work.
-He was a profligate spender, especially on wine, food, women, and homes, and was often near bankruptcy.
-Moe eventually helped him manage his finances and even filled out his income tax returns.
+During World War II, the Stooges' filming schedule was suspended for seven months each year to facilitate personal appearances.
+During these periods, the trio frequently performed for service members, a demanding schedule that exacerbated Curly's deteriorating health.
+While Howard abstained from alcohol during performances, as Moe strictly prohibited it, his post-work activities often involved excessive indulgence in nightclubs, where he ate, drank, and socialized to cope with professional stress.
+Howard's financial habits were equally extravagant.
+He spent lavishly on wine, food, women, and real estate, frequently finding himself in precarious financial situations and often nearing bankruptcy.
+Moe Howard ultimately intervened to manage his brother's finances, assisting with budgeting and even preparing Curly's income tax returns.

-Howard found constant companionship in his dogs and often befriended strays whenever the Stooges traveled.
-He would pick up homeless dogs and take them with him from town to town until he found them a home somewhere else on the tour.
-When not performing, he usually had a few pet dogs waiting for him at home, as well.
+Howard found solace in the companionship of dogs, frequently forming bonds with stray animals during the Stooges' travels.
+He often adopted homeless dogs encountered on tour, transporting them from town to town until suitable homes could be secured.
+When not engaged in performances, Howard maintained several pet dogs at his residence, reflecting his enduring affection for animals.

 Moe urged Curly to find himself a wife, hoping it would persuade his brother to finally settle down and allow his health to improve somewhat.
 After a two-week courtship, he married Marion Buxbaum on October 17, 1945, a union that lasted nine months.
 The divorce proceeding was bitter, exacerbated by exploitative, sensationalist media coverage, which worsened his already fragile health.
 The divorce was finalized in July 1946, two months after he suffered his career-ending stroke.